 Example: A customer would expect no less than 100 M&Ms to be in a packet before being dissatisfied.

-The customer defines limits where the losses due to variation are equal to the benefit of the product.
+The customer defines limits where the losses due to variation are equal to the product’s benefit.
 Generally, these values are drawn on the histogram.
 If the product falls between the USL and LSL, then the product meets the customer’s requirement.
 In other words, they determine the process capability and the sigma value.

 Process capability indices

 Cp and Cpk are called Process Capability.
 Pp and Ppk are called Process Performance.
 In both cases, we want to try to verify if the process can meet to meet Customer CTQs (requirements).

 Cp and Cpk values help to determine the Process Capability.
 Generally, you use this when a process is under statistical control.
 Whereas Pp and PPk are for Process Performance.
 Generally, you use this when a process is too new to determine if it is under statistical control.

 - Cp (Process Potential)- Tolerance width divided by process capability = (USL – LSL) / (6*σ)

 - Cpl and Cpu are the one-sided capability ratios Cpl = (µ-LSL) / (3*σ); Cpu = (USL-µ)/ (3*σ), µwhere is the target for the process